 Kukla's Korner Hockey

-from the Dallas Stars,
+And from the Stars, this announcement:

 from the Dallas Morning News,

 And what about the Stars?
 Dallas ranked 12th in average tickets distributed at 17,914 last season.
 It ranked 16th in percentage of capacity at 96.7 percent.